 Can I use normal sand as sandblasting material in sandblasting cabin?

 Short answer, NO!

-Since the sandblasting cabin is a closed sandblasting system that by law has to have a filtration system attached to it, sandblasting with normal quartz sand would in a few second fill the entire sandblasting cavity with fine dust particles and the filter system would not be able to clean it properly so first you visibility would suffer and the most important, your health would suffer and by EU law sandblasting with normal quartz sand is prohibited.
+Since the sandblasting cabin is a closed sandblasting system that by law has to have a filtration system attached to it, sandblasting with normal quartz sand would in a few seconds fill the entire sandblasting cavity with fine dust particles and the filter system would not be able to clean it properly so first you visibility would suffer and the most important, your health would suffer.
+By EU law sandblasting with normal quartz sand is prohibited.
 It would also clog up the filter system and cause premature defects.
-Having an efficient filter air cleaning system is a must to protect workers health and environment.
+Having an efficient filter air cleaning system is a must to protect workers health and the environment.